Questions and Answers About Healthcare Leadership and Management

 The program is 36 credit hours.
 Students typically complete the program in 18 months to 30 months.

 Yes.
-The program is designed so students may complete the program while working.
-Many students who work full time choose to complete the program on a part-time basis.
+The program is designed so students can complete the program while working.
+Many students who work full-time choose to complete the program on a part-time basis.

 No. An internship is not required in order to graduate, but we strongly encourage any student who has not worked or interned in the healthcare industry to complete an internship.